Top Ground Gear Force: Synopsis

+Later, Clarkson has the tricky job of removing a rockery in order to build his water feature.
+His explanation of his decision for using a homemade bomb to finish the job quickly and easily is made more difficult with the arrival of the Salvation Army Brass Band drowning his voice out.
+Ultimately, the bomb is successful, destroying the rockery in one clean sweep—and all of the windows and one of the walls of May's shed.

-With the Salvation Army Brass Band marching behind him, Clarkson arrives to see Hammond stuck in the undried concrete.
-With conversation made impossible by the music behind them, Clarkson makes the band shut up with the bending of a trombone.
-After the insanity of the preceding events, Clarkson moves on to his next project—erecting some rugby posts, despite being told that none of Redgrave's family plays rugby.
+Afterwards, Clarkson moves on to his next project—erecting rugby posts in the garden, despite being told that none of Redgrave's family plays rugby.
 With May having successfully rebuilt his shed again, it's not long before Clarkson and the Poles lose grip on the rugby posts, and destroy part of the shed again.
-By this point, a fuming James May is brandishing a stick, screaming at Clarkson to apologize and to admit that he is in fact not the smartest person to ever exist, to put it in politer terms.
 Hammond, then, has moved on to his last project, a turbo-charged barbecue system, which allows the user to cook varieties of meat in under five minutes, using a jet engine to rotate the meat and cook it.
-Clarkson and May are incredulous, then impressed until the blades begin to rotate too fast, and the chicken is flung off the rotisserie.
-May and Clarkson are amused as all of Hammond's projects so far - the tree seat, river of gravel and barbecue - have all failed, while both May's shed, after being resurrected three times, and Clarkson's greenhouse, have both been successful.
-However, amusement does not last long, as his shed is set on fire by the out-of-control barbecue/jet engine.
+Mays shed is then set on fire by the out-of-control jet engine.
 An enraged and frantic James May attempts to put the fire out before it can take hold, but he is unable to grab hold of the fire extinguisher which Clarkson now holds.

 In the midst of this latest calamity, the team suddenly receives word that Redgrave is now pulling into the drive.
-Despite two abandoned Caterpillar diggers, an abandoned crane, a burning shed, a ruined lawn and a destructive barbecue, the team are forced to go ahead and unveil the garden to Redgrave.
-Redgrave is absolutely furious at the state of his garden, and storms inside his house, leaving the Poles to run away, with Clarkson proclaiming they can 'sense the mood'.
-Clarkson and May initially attempt to blame the entire debacle on Hammond, but eventually, after Clarkson talking to him privately, Redgrave's mood lightens.
-Despite all of Hammond and May's projects being failures, Clarkson manages to unveil his proudly built greenhouse and his turbo-charged water feature.
-Redgrave is slightly impressed until Clarkson activates the water feature.
-The gush of water is so powerful that it manages to blast the top of the water feature off, sending gallons of water flying up into the air, and the broken half of the water feature crashing down through the greenhouse, smashing all of the windows and destroying some of the wooden structure.
+Despite two abandoned Caterpillar diggers, an abandoned crane, a burning shed, a ruined lawn and a destructive barbecue, the team are forced to go ahead and unveil the garden to a furious Redgrave.
+Clarkson and May initially attempt to blame the entire debacle on Hammond, but eventually, after Clarkson talking to him privately, lightening Redgrave's mood.

+The special ends when Clarkson activates his turbo-powered water feature which sends the top of the fountain flying through the air and crashing into the greenhouse he built, destroying every window upon impact.